maryletteroa/maryletteroa.github.io/_posts/2024-07-21-run-unix-commands-in-windows-unixutils.md

 ---
 layout: post
-title: Run Unix commands in Windows CMD using UnixUtils
+title: Run Unix commands in Windows CMD using UnxUtils
 categories: [blog]
-tags: [cmd, commandline, unix, unixutils]
+tags: [cmd, commandline, unix, unxutils]
 ---

 With the recent [blue screen of death incident](https://www.nytimes.com/live/2024/07/19/business/global-tech-outage/crowdstrike-outage-flights-banks), I kind of thought about how much I missed working in Linux.

 I've also been mentally resisting to learn more CMD commands for a while now.
 That said, using UnxUtils is a way to use Unix commands in Windows *without the need to activate or install Windows Subsystem for Linux (WSL)*.

-Here's how to setup UnixUtils:
+Here's how to setup UnxUtils:

 1. Download the [zip file](https://sourceforge.net/projects/unxutils).
 2. Unzip the file to a desired location in the local machine.